 There are many questions about coral bleaching that must be answered to fully assess the environmental impact of bleaching events.
 Where and when is bleaching taking place?
 What species are more vulnerable?
 What is the duration and severity of the bleaching event?
 And finally, what is the recovery and resilience potential of the southeast Florida coral reef ecosystem?
 The SEAFAN BleachWatch program was designed to help answer some of these questions by providing valuable information about the condition of southeast Florida's coral reefs.

 The BleachWatch Program combines climate and sea surface temperature data with field observations on the condition of coral reefs from a trained observer network to detect the potential onset of mass bleaching events.
 The environmental monitoring data will be combined with observer network reports to produce a comprehensive overview of current conditions in the region.

 Comparison of healthy (left), paling (middle), and bleached (right) brain coral, Colpophyllia natans.
 Image: Mote Marine Laboratory

 Weather and Sea Temperature Monitoring

 Weather conditions such as calm winds and clear sunny days can lead to an increase in sea temperatures and are generally associated with mass bleaching events.
-Seasonal climate predictions and local weather forecasts will be monitored for periods of light winds and decreased cloud cover, which may intensify coral stress during summer months when sea surface temperature is elevated.
+Seasonal climate predictions and local weather forecasts are monitored for periods of light winds and decreased cloud cover, which may intensify coral stress during summer months when sea surface temperature is elevated.

 Sea surface temperature is monitored by NOAA's Coral Reef Watch program, which provides a variety of internet-based satellite imagery products that summarize temperature data and can be used to predict if conditions are conducive to coral bleaching.
 Small increases in sea temperatures over several weeks or large increases over a few days stress coral and, if these conditions persist, could lead to mass bleaching.
-The Coral Reef Watch products will be used to assess thermal stress and determine if there is a significant risk of coral bleaching in southeast Florida.
+The Coral Reef Watch products are used to assess thermal stress and determine if there is a significant risk of coral bleaching in southeast Florida.
 If available data indicates the presence of environmental conditions favorable for bleaching, an alert will be sent out to the BleachWatch Observer Network to submit field observations on the condition of coral reefs throughout the region.